JessWinn/Houndshark-Mitogenomics/README.md

 ## Background

 Complex evolutionary patterns in the mitochondrial genome (mitogenome) of the most species-rich order, the Carcharhiniforms (groundsharks) has yielded challenges in phylogenomic reconstruction of families and genera belonging to it, particularly in the family Triakidae (houndsharks), where there are arguments for both monophyly and paraphyly.
-We hypothesized that opposing resolutions are a product of the a priori partitioning scheme selected.
-Accordingly, we employed an extensive statistical framework to select our partitioning scheme for inference of the mitochondrial phylogenomic relationships within Carcharhiniforms and used the multi-species coalescent model to account for the influence of gene tree discordance on species tree inference.
+We hypothesized that opposing resolutions are a product of the _a priori_ partitioning scheme selected.
+Accordingly, we employed an extensive statistical framework to select our partitioning scheme for inference of the mitochondrial phylogenomic relationships within Carcharhiniforms and used the multispecies coalescent model to account for the influence of gene tree discordance on species tree inference.
 We included five new houndshark mitogenomes to increase resolution of Triakidae and uncovered a 714 bp-duplication in the assembly of _Galeorhinus galeus_.
 Phylogenetic reconstruction confirmed monophyly within Triakidae and the existence of two clades of the expanded _Mustelus_ genus, alluding to the evolutionary reversal of reproductive mode from placental to aplacental.

 Here we present, for the first time, the Ion Torrent® next-generation sequencing (NGS) data and the complete mitochondrial genomes (mitogenomes) of five houndsharks (Chondrichthyes: Triakidae), which include _Galeorhinus galeus_ (17,488 bp; GenBank accession number ON652874), _Mustelus asterias_ (16,708; ON652873), _Mustelus mosis_ (16,755; ON075077), _Mustelus palumbes_ (16,708; ON075076), and _Triakis megalopterus_ (16746; ON075075).
-We also present the code used to assemble and annotate their mitogenomes, prepare alignments, partition our datasets, assign models of evolution, infer phylogenies based on traditional concatenation approaches as well as under the multispecies coalescent model (MSCM), and generate statistical data for comparison of different topological outcomes.
+We also present the code used to assemble and annotate their mitogenomes, prepare alignments, partition our datasets, assign models of evolution, infer phylogenies based on traditional site homogenous concatenation approaches as well as under the multispecies coalescent model (MSCM) and site heterogenous models, and generate statistical data for comparison of different topological outcomes.
 The data and code presented in this paper can be used by other researchers to delve deeper into the phylogenetic relationships of Carcharhiniformes (groundsharks) and the diversification of triakid species as mitogenomes accumulate in public repositories.

 ## STEP 1: Quality control of Ion GeneStudio™ S5 sequencing data